DazBeta provides analytical and functional estimates of correlation, covariance and Beta.

 2 Downside Beta – Beta for all loss periods in the Passive series

-3 PNB Beta – Partial Natural Beta for 95% of the periods (proprietary)
+3 PNB Max Beta – Partial Natural Beta for the given percentile of periods (proprietary)

-7 PNC Correlation – Partial Natural Correlation for 95% of the periods (proprietary)
+8 PNC Max Correlation – highest Partial Natural Correlation for 95% of the periods (proprietary)

 An individual result may be a label (the name of the function) or an analytical result value.

 The analytical result could be a label, a value or a columnar array.
 For example, the Pearson’s Correlation individual result is a value for the correlation coefficient.
 The same test returns an array of three values: the correlation coefficient, the